Stavrosfil/superpermutation/README.md

 # superpermutation
-This is a python program that calculates a superpermutation for a given number of characters
+This is a python script that calculates a superpermutation for a given number of characters